 Tracey Sharpe, our new secretary, is keen for the Archive to expand appeal to more local people, in particular those moving to the area in recent times.
 We are interested in gathering more information on the history of what have become housing estates around the village.
 Also we would like to talk with more of our long standing residents to record more of village life.

 Continues with a good number of visits being made.
 Please use the system to comment and make suggestions.
 More interesting ‘Photos of the Month’ to follow .

-Don’t forget there is always a good selection of local history titles available including “The History of Grayshott Fire Station 1906 – 2007”; “Grayshott ,a Hampshire Village” and a good selection of other new titles about walks in the district from Jo Smith.
-All are stocked at the Pottery and Grayshott Bookshop.
+Don’t forget there is always a good selection of local history titles available including “The History of Grayshott Fire Station 1906 – 2007”; “Grayshott ,a Hampshire Village” and a good selection of other new titles about walks in the district from Jo.
+Smith who of course is adding new titles.
+All are stocked at Grayshott Pottery.

 Our new venue at the Grayshott Social Club has been . . . . . . . .